Mingo Nesmith/Icon Sportswire

 There have never been more eyes on the WNBA than there are right now.
 With the influx of young players like Caitlin Clark, Paige Bueckers, Angel Reese, and more, bettors are starting to place wagers on the action, and the league has more engagement than ever before.
 High-end talent has always been present in the WNBA, but attracting a consistent fan base has been challenging until now.

 Not only are basketball fans beginning to recognize the entertainment value of the games, but bettors are also starting to realize the betting opportunities the league offers.
-The 2024 season ended with the New York Liberty being crowned champions.
-With the 2025 season into the second half, fans can continue placing futures, and we'll break down the best odds to win the WNBA title across all the US-based sportsbooks.
+The 2024 season ended with the New York Liberty being crowned champions, but they will not be able to repeat in 2025.
+With the Liberty and now the Minnesota Lynx eliminated, three teams remain in the hunt for a title, and we'll break down the best odds to win the WNBA title across all the US-based sportsbooks.

 Team | Opening Odds | Current best odds |